Fatehpur, Barabanki

 Fatehpur is a town in Barabanki district in the state of Uttar Pradesh in India.
 It is also a Nagar panchayat, Police station and Tehsil.
 It is the second biggest urban area of the district after Barabanki city.
 It is about 35 km north-east of Lucknow, the state capital.
-Yugantar Inter College is situated here.

 Geography

 Fatehpur is located at 27.17°N 81.22°E. It has an average elevation of 140 metres (460 feet).